Humpbacks Whales, Acrobatic and Powerful!

 The females are slightly bigger than the males and can reach up to 19 m in length.

-In two different migrations a year, the humpbacks migrate to Costa Rica, either from the North Pacific Ocean or from the oceans of the Southern Hemisphere.
+In two different migrations a year, the humpbacks migrate to the Marino Ballena National Park in Costa Rica, either from the North Pacific Ocean or from the oceans of the Southern Hemisphere.
 They come to breed, give birth, and care for their newborn calves in the warm waters of the Southern Pacific.

 Mothers and their young always swim together, often touching one another with their flippers.